daronphang/programming-resources/coding-guidelines/testing/design/scope.md

 - Test for state changes in the SUT
 - Test for behaviors

-The prime goal of these tests is to give us very fast feedback about whether our functionality is good.
+Unit testing is one of the most important components in legacy code work.
+These small, localized tests can give you fast feedback as you develop and allow you to refactor with much more safety.

 ### Integration tests